 What will the Gossip Girl reboot be about?
 It will take place eight years after the original website went dark (and after Penn Badgley's Dan Humphrey revealed himself to be Gossip Girl) as a new generation of New York private school teens are introduced to the social surveillance of Gossip Girl.
 The series will address just how much social media -- and the landscape of New York itself -- has changed in the intervening years.
 The crux of the new Gossip Girl won't revolve around the mystery of who the gossip maven actually is, but rather another twist that's yet to be revealed.

 Who are the new Upper East Siders?
-The new class of privileged millennials will be led by Emily Alyn Lind (Code Black), who will play one of the leads, Audrey, who has been in a long-term relationship and is beginning to wonder what else is out there, ET confirms.
-Additionally, Tavi Gevinson (Scream Queens), Thomas Doherty (High Fidelity), Adam Chaler-Berat (Next to Normal) and Zion Moreno (Claws) round out the main ensemble, ET confirms.
+The new class of privileged millennials will be led by Emily Alyn Lind (Code Black), who will play Audrey Hope, who has been in a long-term relationship and is beginning to wonder what else is out there, ET confirms.
+Lind told ET she's "already in love" with her character and that the new series will "touch on specific subjects that are really relevant to today's society."

 While we wait to learn more about the new crop of Upper East Siders, one thing we do know: They won’t be blueprints of the series’ original characters, Schwartz revealed, so don’t expect a “Serena” or a “Blair” in the HBO Max series -- at least on paper.
 And speculation that the update will feature a character (or characters) who are children of the original crew or secretly related to an original family was also shut down.

 Are any original cast members returning?
 Kristen Bell, who narrated the original Gossip Girl for its entire run on The CW, will return in the same capacity.
 Bell told ET in November she’s “excited” to be back in the universe.